In this post, you’ll meet Africa’s marabou stork. This has been referred to as the Unofficial National Bird of Uganda.

 You are not likely to forget seeing a marabou stork, no matter if you see the majestic wading birds in the wilds of their native Africa or in a zoo.

-Considered to be one of the ugliest animals on the planet, beneath its homely exterior the marabou stork is also one of the most fascinating birds that can be found on earth.
-Below, I'll share 14 interesting facts about this remarkable bird that you may not know.
+Considered to be one of the ugliest animals on the planet, beneath its homely exterior the marabou stork is also one of the most fascinating birds found on earth.
+Below, I’ll share 14 interesting facts about this remarkable bird that you may not know.

 1. Call the undertaker